bogdan/blog/_posts/2013-06-01-state-machine-minemalistic-validation-perfection.markdown

 end
 {% endhighlight %}

-Maybe I am ancient developer that lives in 90's but a preffer ruby version looks more human readable to me.
+Maybe I am ancient developer that lives in 90's but ruby version looks more human readable to me.

 ### So why do we still tend to use state machine gems